 This morning, take an historical tour of the city, including the Bahia Palace and Saadian Tombs.
-Afternoon is free to explore the fascinating city of Marrakech and dive into the labyrinthine souks.
+Afternoon is free to explore the fascinating city of Marrakech and dive into the labyrinthine of souks.
 Tourists and locals alike find everything they desire here; whether it’s spices, traditional jalabas and slippers, or famous Moroccan lanterns, the selection here is exhaustive, and don’t forget to bargain - it's definitely part of the fun.
 Soak in the sights and sounds of the square's activities.
 Relax and watch the acrobats, fortune tellers, story tellers and snake charmers recalling an era past.
 Tonight your CEO will arrange an optional final dinner where you can relive your Moroccan experiences and celebrate a wonderful trip.

 You are free to depart at any time today.
 Please note that check-out time from the hotel is normally mid-morning, but luggage storage facilities are available.
 We are able to organise extra post-trip accommodation if you wish to extend your stay for a few more days.
 Please ask at the time of booking.